 Gail’s training and management experience have included, over a seven-year period, serving as Senior Education Advisor for Creative Associates International, Inc., providing technical and policy support to national level basic and adult education projects in Afghanistan and Liberia.
 She served as technical advisor on girls’ and women’s education projects and on early child development projects in Afghanistan, in Pakistan (for the Aga Khan University) and in Somalia, South Sudan, Kenya and Tanzania for CARE International.
 She also managed a national community-based literacy program in Lesotho and served as Community and Parent Involvement Consultant in Namibia.
 She has trained Peace Corps volunteers for service in Nambia, Morocco and Kenya.

-In the United States, Gail has directed the Rural School Empowerment Program a State University of New York AmeriCorps program and as Vice President, Field Services, managed training delivery for a U.S. national literacy organization.
+In the United States, Gail has directed the Rural School Empowerment Program State University of New York AmeriCorps program and as Vice President, Field Services, managed training delivery for a U.S. national literacy organization.
 As Family Advocate, Schoharie County Child Development Program, Cobleskill, NY, she served as liaison to 40 families of HeadStart children.
 She has been adjunct faculty member at graduate and undergraduate levels at School for International Training, the State University of New York (Cobleskill and Oneonta) and was Visiting Lecturer at Center for International Education, University of Massachusetts, Amherst.
 She substitute taught in primary, secondary and special needs classrooms in rural upstate New York.

 Since first observing Jane Vella teach in 1977, her teaching style has gradually become re-grounded in dialogue.
-She has enjoyed introducing dialogue education to individual trainers and to training organizations in the United States, Cambodia, Pakistan, Afghanistan and Liberia.
+She has enjoyed introducing dialogue education to individual trainers and to training organizations in the United States, Pakistan, Afghanistan and Liberia.
 “The Principles and Practices of Dialogue Education always form the basis of any advising or designing I do for training teachers or frontline community workers.
 It’s just ingrained and always relevant, of course!”